What Is the Meaning of the Term Threshold Stimulus?

 | Environmental Conditions | Temperature, humidity, and background noise affect thresholds. |

-Understanding these variables is essential for designing experiments that yield reliable data and for interpreting clinical assessments accurately Not complicated — just consistent.
-Worth knowing..
+Understanding these variables is essential for designing experiments that yield reliable data and for interpreting clinical assessments accurately That's the part that actually makes a difference..

 Real‑World Applications